Netcentric/accesscontroltool/docs/Configuration.md

 property | comment | required
 --- | --- | ---
-private | The encrypted (or since v2.7.0 non-encrypted) PKCS#8 key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-11).
-Non-encrypted keys should be used with care (usually only combined with security value interpolation)!
-In case of encrypted private keys the password must be given in `privatePassword` | yes privatePassword | The password for decrypting the encrypted private key.
-The password itself should be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
-Therefore the value should start with `{`.
+private | The PKCS#8 private key in one of the following formats: [PKCS#8 PEM](https://tools.ietf.org/html/rfc7468#section-10)(optionally encrypted with AEM's Crypto Support or [PKCS#8 Encrypted PEM](https://tools.ietf.org/html/rfc7468#section-11).
+One of the following approaches can be used for protecting the sensitive private key: <br/>1.
+Use value interpolation with secrets with an [unencrypted PKCS#8 private key](https://tools.ietf.org/html/rfc7468#section-10) (only supported on AEMaaCS and since v2.7.0) </br>2.
+Use AEM Crypto Support to encrypt the [unencrypted PKCS#8 private key](https://tools.ietf.org/html/rfc7468#section-10) (only supported since v2.7.0)</br>3.
+Use [encrypted PKCS#8 private keys](https://tools.ietf.org/html/rfc7468#section-11) (better algorithms only supported with Bouncycastle and even those provide weaker encryption than 1. or 2.
+In this case the encryption password must be given in `privatePassword`</br>Non-encrypted keys should be used with care!
+In case of encrypted private keys  | yes privatePassword | The password for decrypting the encrypted private key.
+The password itself can be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
 Alternatively one can rely on value interpolation for this value.
 Once the key is added to the keystore this password is no longer relevant as there the private key is encrypted with the password of the AEM keystore itself. | no public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)